 Practicing applies to any sort of writing, but technical writing has a few special requirements that you need to consider.
 The first rule of good technical writing is to ensure you know what you want to say.
 This means creating an outline, even if you’re working on an article length project.
 In some cases, you won’t even use the headings you create as part of the resulting piece-the headings are there to keep you on track and focused.
 The more detailed you can make your outline, the better your writing will go.

 Creating an outline doesn’t guarantee any sort of success, unfortunately.
 People often see a heading and can’t quite remember what they planned to put there.
 It’s a common problem, so you shouldn’t worry about it.
 What you should do instead is provide notes to yourself on what you plan to put into a heading.
 I often include URLs for sites that I want to review in depth or provide as part of my piece right there with the notes.
-If you got an idea for something you’d like to do by reading some resource, make sure you include a specific reference to that resource as well (never plagiarize though—always create your own text from the sources you use).
+If you got an idea for something you’d like to do by reading some resource, make sure you include a specific reference to that resource as well (never plagiarize though-always create your own text from the sources you use).
+As a little extra safety cushion while you’re working, you may consider downloading a grammar tool, and this grammarly review might help you decide if something like this would help – our eyes alone are not always enough.

 In depth research is also a huge part of writing technical documents.
 Keep thinking about what you want to write and verify every fact by researching it in some way.
 In some cases, research includes creating an experimental setup on your own system.
 This may sound like a lot of work, but it’s often the best part of technical writing.
 Experimenting to find out whether some idea will actually work is fun and interesting.
 It’s also time consuming, so make sure you plan ahead if you want to perform some experiments as part of creating your piece.